PUASummerOfCode/How-To-Join/README.md

   1. After a few feature updates, the team (or the head/leader/manager/supervisor) could start deciding whether to release or not
   2. Any development code/system should be dropped and the product should be made as compact as possible for the target device(s)/platform(s).
   3. Make a new release.

+8) We need to establish methods of **Documentation**, here are few ***ideas***:
+  1. You can use Doxygen (learn it first of course) for code and technical documentation.
+  2. You can use github's wiki section for user documentation and more technical documentation.